Monoclonal gammopathy of undetermined significance (MGUS)

 Diagnosis

-• Urine tests.
-Urine samples taken over 24 hours can help find if the atypical protein is in the urine.
-They also can check for kidney damage.
+- Urine tests.
+Urine samples taken over 24 hours can help show M proteins and signs of kidney damage.

-• Bone marrow test.
-A hollow needle removes a piece of bone marrow from the back of one of the hipbones for study.
-This usually is only for those at risk of getting a more serious disease or other problems linked to MGUS.
+- Bone marrow test.
+A hollow needle removes a piece of bone marrow from the back of one of the hip bones for study.
+This test usually is only for those at risk of more-serious disease.

 Treatment